Skip to content

 At-a-Glance View of Your SLOs and Error Budgets

-Clicking an SLO or opening an event opens a side panel displaying detailed information about the SLO, such as its status, target value, and remaining error budget.
-Guance automatically generates an error budget for each SLO, indicating the level of unreliability you can tolerate before violating the SLO.
-This helps you quickly understand whether you're meeting your targets and whether your development pace aligns with your established performance and stability goals.
+Clicking on an SLO or opening an event opens a side panel that displays details about the SLO, such as its status, target value, and remaining error budget.
+Guance automatically generates an error budget for each SLO, representing the degree of unreliability you can tolerate before violating the SLO.
+This helps you quickly understand whether you are meeting your goals and whether your development speed aligns with your established performance and stability targets.
 Guance automatically calculates the error budget based on the SLO target and time window you specify.
-For example, a 99% SLO target over 7 days would give you approximately 3.5 hours of error budget during that period.
+For example, a 99% SLO target over a 7-day period would give you approximately three and a half hours of error budget during that period when performance does not meet standards.

 image.png

-image.png To track the status of SLOs in context along with detailed data about related services or infrastructure components, you can add SLO widgets to your Guance dashboard.
-You can then share your dashboard internally or externally to communicate the real-time status of your SLOs to anyone who depends on your services.
+image.png To track the status of your SLOs in context along with detailed data about related services or infrastructure components, you can add an SLO widget to your Guance dashboard.
+You can then share your dashboard internally or externally, communicating the real-time status of your SLOs to anyone who depends on your services.

-You can also visualize the frequency of threshold violations using common SLO benchmarks, such as last week, last month, this week to date, or this month to date.
-If you set a 99% target for the past 30 days and a warning target of 99.5%, your SLO status will show as green when above 99.5%, yellow when below 99.5%, and red when below 99%.
+You can also visualize how often that threshold has been violated against common SLO benchmarks like last week, last month, this week to date, or this month to date.
+If you set your goal for the past 30 days at 99% and your warning goal at 99.5%, your SLO status will show as green when above 99.5%, yellow when below 99.5%, and red when dropping below 99%.

 Guance makes it simple to monitor and manage your SLOs in the same place where you already monitor applications, infrastructure, user experience, etc. Perhaps equally important, Guance enables you to provide transparency to any stakeholders or users who depend on meeting these SLOs.
-If you haven't started monitoring your service health and performance with Guance, you can start here with a free trial account.
+If you're not already using Guance to monitor the health and performance of your services, you can start here with a Free Trial Account.

-Continue reading the next and final part of this series here, where we will share best practices for maximizing the value of your SLOs in Guance.
+Continue reading the next and final part of this series, where we'll share best practices for getting the most out of your SLOs in Guance.

 Feedback